Reference

 get_codebase_names

 Returns all codebases available in your Driver organization.
+Most other Driver tools require a codebase name — call this first to discover valid names.

 Parameters